robertdebock/presentations/vault-operations.md

 Every 2 weeks a new version is [released](https://releases.hashicorp.com/vault/).

-Some update contain security fixes and may require a quick installation.
+Some updates contain security fixes and may require a quick installation.

 ----

 ## Updating

 Simply replace the binary or package.
-To prevent unnecessary outages, keep this order:
+To prevent unnecessary outages, use this order:

 1. Followers of replication secondary/secondaries.
 2. Leader of the replication secondary/secondaries.